apigear-io/apigear-docs/content/en/guide/workspaces.md

 ---
-title: "Create a Workspace"
+title: "Create a workspace"
 description: "A workspace in ApiGear is used to group API Projects across your organisation"
 position: 3
 category: "Start"
 version: 1.0
-menuTitle: Workspaces
+menuTitle: Create a workspace
 ---

 ApiGear enables software construction using an API driven process in a collaborative manner.
 This enables you to drive efficiency, consistency and discipline across your API driven teams.